Outer Banks North Carolina, USA Travel Guide

 Ensure your home is secure and ready for your absence.

-Consider purchasing travel insurance, especially if visiting during hurricane season (June-November), to cover unforeseen trip cancellations or medical emergencies.
+Consider purchasing travel insurance, especially if you visit during hurricane season (June-November), to cover unforeseen trip cancellations or medical emergencies.

-The first few hours in the Outer Banks contribute to a positive trip experience.
+The first few hours in the Outer Banks help create a good trip experience.

 If you flew, collect your pre-booked rental car from the airport efficiently.